pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 This is another common use case, because it allow the organization to adopt SCIM protocol for CRUD operations of their resources.
 In this use case the organization already have an existent database of resources that is going to be the source of truth for the Resource Manager.
 Normally this ERC, specially if we are talking about user Identity, will have a User database that can be accessible using LDAP, some times the ERC can provide RO/RA using SAML Single Sign-On using Just in time Provision.
 We also see some IDaaS providing softwares that allow them to exchange resource information by using proprietary protocols, very common using HTTP REST to get the information from the ERC to the RM.
 Typically in this use case the RM will become the new source of truth for the resources of our Organization, will add extra RA (Resource Attributes) and ignore other RA that existed in the ERC.
-Some organization that already realize that going forward in the SCIM path, the RM will be the authority answer for the RO/RA, will start create new RO in the RM.
+Some organization that already realize that going forward in the SCIM path, the RM will manage the RO/RA, will also start create new RO in the RM.
 The Resource Subscribers will consume all or a subset of the RO/RA from the RM.
 Typically we will see this use case in small to mid size organization where resources were organized in a non standardize platform for Resources Management, where it isn't possible to cut/replace everything with a new system.